MatthewGuz/Ecosystem/docs/features/graph view.md

     fontSize: 0.6,
     opacityScale: 1,
     removeTags: [], // what tags to remove from the graph
-    showTags: true, // whether to show tags in the graph },
+    showTags: false, // whether to show tags in the graph },
 })
 ```